The Jeepspeed XJ platform – built to go fast, run desert trails, and take a beating. At least as much as a mid-size unibody SUV can withstand. . .

 Fiberglass Fender Flares

-The body of the 2000 XJ Build includes a set of Baja style fiberglass front fenders.
-From a pre-97 XJ, these fenders are retrofitted with a little trimming.
-This particular set of fenders was lifted from a parts jeep.
+The body of the Jeepspeed XJ build includes a set of baja-style fiberglass front fenders.
+This particular set of fenders was lifted from a pre-97 junkyard XJ, retrofitted with the help of a sawzall.
 With a smashed section repaired, fitment and bodywork commenced.

 Jeepspeed XJ – Go Fast(Ish) Camper

-The cage was designed with camper access in mind, with the upper roof pillar tied into the horizontal tube work for a clean finished edge.
-The camper top itself is made of hand-laid fiberglass and was built out of the garage with a little elbow grease, ingenuity, and too much time.
+The cage was designed with camper access in mind – stitching together horizontal tube work and the inner roof edge for a clean finish.
+The camper top is made of hand-laid fiberglass and was built out of the garage with a little elbow grease, ingenuity, and too much time.

 Jeepspeed XJ Inspiration